Pooria90/EEG-Motor-Imagery-Analysis/README.md

 $$
 Where $S$ is actual EEG data, $Y$ is noisy EEG, and $N$ is EOG data.

 The effect of EOG removal in a selected interval is illustrated in the two following figures.
 The upper three signals are EOG channels and the others are EEG.
-As you can see, the effect of EOG peaks in EEG signals in omitted in the second figure.
+As you can see, the effect of EOG peaks in EEG signals is omitted in the second figure.

 <figure>
     <img src="./images/eog_bef.png", width=700, height=350>